nullmastermind/prompts/spectypescript.md

 - **Input**: User prompt/development request
 - **Output**: Complete [filename].REQUIREMENTS.md document with EARS notation
 - **Mandatory Actions**:
+  - **HISTORY REVIEW**: Read existing [filename].REQUIREMENTS.md, [filename].DESIGN.md, and [filename].TASKS.md files if they exist to understand modification history and previous requirements
   - Identify target file(s) for modification through comprehensive codebase analysis
+  - Analyze how the new request relates to existing requirements and previous modifications
   - Decompose user request into structured user stories with EARS-formatted acceptance criteria
   - Convert requirements to EARS notation: `WHEN [condition] THE SYSTEM SHALL [behavior]`
   - Identify all constraints, assumptions, and non-functional requirements specific to the target file